 These canvases, among others, express the very unpretentious and intricate tale of people, who like him, dream of a better and more meaningful life.

 You will bear witness to the faces of men and women that are passionate with hope and are a treasure of memories.

 They share family souvenirs, times of love and friendship, joy and sadness, moments of bliss and light.

 Pavel’s dreams could only be but a utopia.

 Nonetheless here, in our homeland, our dreams have been coming true.

 It is astonishing how our expectations have materialized into a miraculous actuality.

-One could just snicker at it, or in order to stay serious, can just smile.
+One could just chuckle at, or in order to stay serious, could just smile.